-The following table shows, for the last three fiscal years, compensation information for Leonard S. Schwartz, the Company's Chief Executive Officer, and the next four most highly compensated executives, as well as an additional executive who is no longer employed by the Company.
+The following table shows, for the last three fiscal years, compensation information for Leonard S. Schwartz, the Company's Chief Executive Officer, and the next four most highly compensated executives.
 Other tables that follow provide more detail about the specific type of compensation.